marciopuga/dotfiles/README.md

 > you are your dotfiles.

-[GNU Stow](https://www.gnu.org/software/stow/) is a symlink farm manager, useful for automatically (and safely) linking your dotfiles folder into your home directory.
+Dotfiles here are being managed using [GNU Stow](https://www.gnu.org/software/stow/)–a symlink farm manager, useful for automatically (and safely) linking your dotfiles folder into your home directory.

+### How to use:

 install stow